CyphrRiot/ArchRiot/themes/cypherriot/README.md

 ## 🚀 Usage

 After installation, the theme will be available in the Omarchy theme rotation.
-Use `omarchy-theme-next` to cycle to the CypherRiot theme.
+Use `ohmarchy-theme-next` to cycle to the CypherRiot theme.

 ## ✨ Philosophy